Signed in as:

 99% of our customers purchase the Shotgun Combo Gauge with the Extension.

 One DROP METER is standard on the Shotgun Combo Gauge, but a second Drop Meter can be added as an option, which gives greater versatility in measuring drop (you can measure at any two points along the comb simultaneously), or drop and pitch, or drop and cast simultaneously.
+The second Drop Meter can also be attached to the first Drop Meter to extend its length to a total of 10" from the horizontal index, making the true pitch and cast measurement of your gun accurate and fast.

 Measuring Length of Pull (LOP)